-Ministry Of Finance Honours Partners In The Economic Substance Project
+Ministry of Finance Honours Partners in the Economic Substance Project

-Abu Dhabi – 19 November 2024 : The Ministry of Finance today held a distinguished ceremony in Abu Dhabi to honour its partners for their invaluable contributions to the Economic Substance Project.
+(MENAFN- MOF.GOV) Abu Dhabi – 19 November 2024: The Ministry of Finance today held a distinguished ceremony in Abu Dhabi to honour its partners for their invaluable contributions to the Economic Substance Project.

 This recognition reflects the Ministry's appreciation of their crucial role in advancing the project’s objectives, which have strengthened the UAE's commitment to international standards of tax transparency, fair taxation, and comprehensive compliance with tax policies.